Joel2511/SDM_PoC/README.md

 The code accesses data from an Azure Blob Storage container (gold-zone-bdm).
 To replicate the setup:

     Ensure access to an Azure Blob Storage account with the enriched_transactions Delta table.
-    Run the mount_storage.py script in Databricks:
+    Run the TrendSyncMountAzureStorage.ipynb script in Databricks:

-Replace <your-storage-account-name> with your Azure storage account name.

 Running the Code

 The code is not executable outside Databricks due to its dependency on GraphFrames and Spark.
 However, the results are embedded in the notebook for review.

     Open the Notebook:
-        Import SDM_PoC.ipynb into a Databricks workspace.
+        Import SDM_POC.ipynb into a Databricks workspace.
     Install Dependencies:
         Ensure GraphFrames is installed on the cluster (see Dependencies above).
     Mount Storage: